 Take a new backup.
 Binary logs containing transactions without GTIDs cannot be used on servers where GTIDs are enabled, so backups taken before this point cannot be used with your new configuration.

-Start the slave, then disable read-only mode on both servers, so that they can accept updates.
+Start the replica, then disable read-only mode on both servers, so that they can accept updates.

 In the following example, two servers are already running as

-master and slave, using MySQL's binary log position-based
+source and replica, using MySQL's binary log position-based

 replication protocol.
 If you are starting with new servers, see